dpzaba/cabify_developers/source/includes/scenarios/_authentication.md

 Cabify uses [OAuth 2.0](http://oauth.net/2/) outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749) to control access to resources on the server via the API.

-If you have not used OAuth 2.0 in the past, we recommend reading a few guides.
+If you haven't used OAuth 2.0 we recommend reading a few guides.
 [Digital Ocean's Introduction to OAuth 2.0](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) and [Aaron Parecki's "OAuth 2 Simplified"](http://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified) are both great resources to get started.

 The Cabify API has been designed with three application access scenarios in mind: